biolink/biolink-model/docs/GeneProductIsoformMixin.md

 ## Mixin for

  * [RNAProductIsoform](RNAProductIsoform.md) (mixin)  - Represents a protein that is a specific isoform of the canonical or reference RNA
+ * [NucleosomeModification](NucleosomeModification.md) (mixin)  - A chemical modification of a histone protein within a nucleosome octomer or a substitution of a histone with a variant histone isoform. e.g. Histone 4 Lysine 20 methylation (H4K20me), histone variant H2AZ substituting H2A.
+ * [PosttranslationalModification](PosttranslationalModification.md) (mixin)  - A chemical modification of a polypeptide or protein that occurs after translation.  e.g. polypeptide cleavage to form separate proteins, methylation or acetylation of histone tail amino acids,  protein ubiquitination.
  * [ProteinIsoform](ProteinIsoform.md) (mixin)  - Represents a protein that is a specific isoform of the canonical or reference protein.
 See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4114032/

 ## Referenced by class